MonalaSolana/MoLana/README.md

 ### Deploying Smart Contracts

-Molana is **100% EVM-compatible**, meaning any Ethereum smart contract can be deployed without modification.
+bonknad is **100% EVM-compatible**, meaning any Ethereum smart contract can be deployed without modification.

 **Using Hardhat:**